MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableEmailScanning
 Indicates whether Windows Defender parses the mailbox and mail files, according to their specific format, in order to analyze mail bodies and attachments.
 Windows Defender supports several formats, including .pst, .dbx, .mbx, .mime, and .binhex.
 If you specify a value of `$False` or don’t specify a value, Windows Defender performs email scanning.
-If you specify a value of $True, Windows Defender doesn’t perform email scanning.
+If you specify a value of `$True`, Windows Defender doesn’t perform email scanning.
 This configuration isn’t applicable to modern email clients.

 ```yaml